modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 -h <stepSize>    Step size to use in forward Euler.
 Takes preference over '-n'.

+-i               Print enums and booleans as integers (default is to print item names, true and false).

 -l <log level>   Log level: 0 - no logging, 1 - fatal errors only,
                  2 - errors, 3 - warnings, 4 - info, 5 - verbose, 6 - debug.